 Best Battery Life

 The Dreamegg D11 houses an enormous battery capable of pushing continuous white noise for up to 38 hours on a single charge.
-We left this unit running in our testing lab for an entire weekend and it outlasted nearly every other model.
+We left this unit running in our testing lab for an entire weekend and it outlasted nearly every other model in its price bracket.
 It packs 11 sounds, including a highly effective vacuum cleaner track and traditional fan noises.
-The integrated warm nightlight is adjustable, providing just enough illumination to navigate unfamiliar Airbnb bedrooms without turning on harsh overheads.
+The integrated warm nightlight is adjustable, providing just enough illumination to navigate unfamiliar Airbnb bedrooms without turning on harsh overheads and ruining your night vision.

 It charges via USB-C, hitting full capacity in just two hours.
-The included lanyard is somewhat weak and prone to fraying, but the machine itself is highly durable.
+The included lanyard is somewhat weak and began fraying after just two weeks of testing, but the machine itself is highly durable.
 If you frequently forget to charge your devices or camp off-grid, this is the machine to pack.
+The acoustic output maxes out at 72 decibels, providing a solid wall of sound that effectively neutralizes disruptive environmental noise.
+The buttons are tactile and well-spaced, making midnight adjustments simple and intuitive.

 Frequently Asked Questions